 It’s easy to make a very particular, pointed objection to Raymond Carver’s ‘So Much Water So Close to Home.’
 One of the things I admire about the story, however, is the way in which, rather than shying away from this objection, Carver acknowledges it, seizes it for himself, and thematises it.
-‘So Much Water’ depicts the disintegrating marriage of a man named Stuart and his wife Claire.
+One of the seventeen stories collected in What We Talk About When We Talk About Love, ‘So Much Water’ depicts the disintegrating marriage of a man named Stuart and his wife Claire.
 It begins just after Stuart has returned home from a weekend away on a remote fishing trip with a few buddies.
 On their first night of camping, we learn, he and his friends discovered the corpse of a young woman floating in a river.
 But rather than immediately filing a report with the police, the men agreed to tie the corpse to a nearby tree, and they only made a move to contact the authorities when they returned to town at the end of the weekend.
 Now there’s public outrage brewing.
 Stuart’s name is in the newspapers and he is receiving threatening phone calls at home.
 His marriage to Claire begins to strain.
 Claire can’t fathom how he could have so dehumanised the dead girl as to continue casting about for fish as if she wasn’t floating right there in the river.

 Yet Stuart is neither the protagonist nor the narrator of the story.
 Claire is the one who details all these events and more besides, and that’s what lies at the heart of the objection to ‘So Much Water.’
 Carver, an upper middle class man, has adopted the voice of a working class woman and attempted to lay bare her inner turmoil.
 Moreover, he has taken care to alert his readers to the difference in gender between himself and his narrator from the very first line: “My husband eats with a good appetite.”
 But what could Carver possibly know, authentically, about the consciousness of a woman like Claire?
 How true to life can Claire’s voice really be, and how condescending must Carver have been for believing that he could faithfully and respectfully channel it?
 Especially given that Carver decided to conclude the story with the distraught Claire acting on an impulsive hunger for urgent, aggressive sex with the husband she has come to despise, ‘So Much Water’ would seem to be at serious risk of collapsing into the gender divide between its narrator and its author.
 Is it really just a work of white male fantasy?
 Is it a facile, failed attempt at domestic realism that misses its mark because Carver knew nothing of the life he sought to depict?
 Why did he elect to write this story in this woman’s voice?
 Why not go for the easy option and allow Stuart to speak for himself?
 Why did he both risk and flirt with this sort of objection to his engagement in such tangled gender politics?